Jariush/Analytics-Portfolio/README.md

 **Research Paper:**[Full Research Paper](https://github.com/Jariush/Analytics-Portfoilio/blob/main/Regression%20Project/Hamid_LeeTran%20Case%20Study.pdf)

-**Goal:** Create a ridership forecast model to predict weekly ridership based on historical data and seasonal effects.
+**Goal:** Access to transit has a significant impact on local communities as highlighted in the existing literature.
+Public transit is particularly crucial in serving underprivileged communities, where on-time performance (OTP) plays a vital role in ensuring reliable service and access.
+This analysis serves two main purposes.
+First, it provides a daily overview of LeeTran’s route performance and offers suggestions for improvement.
+Second, it examines how socio-economic factors, such as median household income, are key determinants in deciding where to place bus stops.
+Using data analysis and regression modeling, I examine dailyOTP at LeeTran and perform a cross-sectional analysis to explore how socio-economic factors, particularly median household income, influence transit access and steer bus stop placement toward low-income communities.
+Finally, I will propose potential solutions and policy recommendations for LeeTran to enhance its operations moving forward.

-**Skills:** data visualization, linear regression, visualizations
+**Skills:** data visualization, linear regression, cross-sectional analysis, R, transit analysis

-**Technology/Libraries:** ggplot, lm, lubridate, dplyr, tidyr
+**Technology/Libraries:** R(ggplot, lm, lubridate, dplyr, tidyr, grid, psych. etc)

 **Results:** The R analysis provides a predicted forecast for the selected weeks.